sergiocollado/potpourri/Notes_on_linux.md

 > sudo usermod -a -G groupname username
 ```

-### Sudoers
+### Sudoers and sudo

+The **sudo** command lets users to run priviliged commands.
+But that user must be first allowed to use the **sudo** command.

 if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command, and then it will be able to use privileged commands.
 So with **sudo** it is possible for a user to run programs with the privileges of another user, tipically the superuser (root)

 This is done through the sudoers file.

-In latest linux distributions you have to go to the file _**/etc/sudoers.d**_ directorie and create a file, with the name of the user who needs to be granted access.
+In linux distributions you have to go to the file _**/etc/sudoers.d**_ directorie and create a file, with the name of the user who needs to be granted access.

-in previous linux distributuions, you had to use the **visudo** program to add a line at the file /etc/sudoers.
+In linux distributions, you had to use the **visudo** program to add a line at the file /etc/sudoers.
 The sudoers file, cannot or must not be edited with a normal text editor.

 ref: https://linux.die.net/man/5/sudoers
 ref: https://linux.die.net/man/8/visudo

 **NOTE**: The default command line prompt is dollar **$** for normal users and **#** for the root or superuser.

+the command sudo:
+ - keeps a log of every time it has been used
+ - which user used the command
+ - timestamp
+ - directory in which it was ran.

 ### commands to change permissions and ownership